UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 assessments and geological rock unit characterization.
 CriticalMAAS workflows, therefore, require a solution for finding, retrieving, and processing relevant documents for any given mineral system.
-We realized prior to **Milestone 2** that we needed a clearer delineation between functionality to build ML tools and HITL workflows atop documents, as well as efficient and effective search/discovery of documents for any given mineral modeling task.
-We have clarified this distinction and are building a new system to support the latter, the [`UW-xDD/document-store`][document-store] repository:
+We realized prior to **Milestone 2** that a clearer delineation was needed between efficient and effective search/discovery of documents, which xDD provides, and the deep access to document content that allows **TA2** to test ML tools and HITL workflows.
+This distinction is particularly salient in CriticalMAAS, which relies largely on documents that are freely and openly licensed unlike most of xDD's corpus.

-- New document store system that allows xDD infrastructure for indexing and retrieval to be leveraged alongside full-page/document services operating over open-licensed documents managed by CriticalMAAS.
-- The systm will soon support better feedback interfaces, including Jataware’s document annotator.
-- We have deployed initial pipelines for entity extraction of geologic unit names from scientific literature using graph- and RAG-based approaches.

-In terms of new document ingest, xDD has already been working with the USGS to acquire, store, and index relevant documents.
-Currently, the only info from xDD that we depend on in the document store is document title and DOI.
-It should be pretty efficient to spin up a new endpoint that allows a user to submit this metadata along with PDF content.
-The bigger issue is discoverability, since we don't store any info about document text in the document store right now.
-If title-based search and retrieval is sufficient for user-contributed content, then it should be possible to accomplish that relatively quickly though new retrieval APIs.
-Incorporating user-supplied documents into the ElasticSearch instance that is automatically populated for documents entering xDD may also be feasible, if full-text type retrieval is desired for user-contributed content.
+The needs of CriticalMAAS presented an opportunity to build a new system that can complement xDD's capabilities for openly licensed documents.
+As such, starting in December 2023, we started building the **CriticalMAAS Document Store** ([`UW-xDD/document-store`][document-store]) to provides full-page/document services operating over open-licensed documents managed by CriticalMAAS.
+It operates alongside existing xDD infrastructure for indexing and retrieval, and will be geared to supporting annotation and feedback interfaces, including Jataware’s _Silk_ document annotator, which already can read the Document Store APIs.

+The Document Store is designed to be a standalone CDR component that can be used independently.
+Integration with xDD confers several advantages to the Document Store.
+Since xDD has already been working with the USGS to acquire, store, and index relevant documents, the Document Store is "seeded" with a large number of highly relevant documents, and xDD's search APIs can be used to navigate this set.
+However, the only information from xDD that we depend on in the document store is document title and DOI; in principle, other knowledge curation systems (e.g., the TA2 knowledge graph) can be integrated with the Document Store along similar lines.

+Currently, the Document Store relies heavily on xDD for metadata search and document discovery.
+Title-based search and retrieval is currently possible, but more complicated search tasks fall back to xDD.
+If a need is demonstrated for a truly independent and fully searchable collection of user-contributed program documents not indexed by xDD, certain xDD services (e.g, ElasticSearch) can be brought over into the Document Store context.

 ## Document entity extraction

-COSMOS pipelines attracted interest from TA2
+In addition to providing a baseline for program storage of documents, xDD provides services over documents that can be valuable for CriticalMAAS.
+In particular, the [COSMOS][cosmos] pipeline, which identifies and contextualizes document entities (e.g., figures, tables, equations, abstracts), has been successfully used for tasks such as recalling all tables from documents that mention a specific element, or for finding geologic maps relating to surveys for specific minerals (_see figure_).
+This capability was used during the hackathon to rapidly forward maps related to Nickel to TA1 for ingestion.
+We are working to run this pipeline over all CriticalMAAS-relevant documents to provide an searchable index of document extractions.
+When combined with the Document Store, these extractions can "pre-seed" TA2 data curation UIs and pipelines with relevant snippets of documents, allowing efficient workflows to be built.
+At the hackathon, we planned such an integration with Jataware (user interfaces) and SRI (machine-learning pipelines); we will stand up APIs to provide extractions in the Document Store framework in the coming months.

+In addition to being useful within TA2 pipelines, we conducted a demonstration at the hackathon geared to exploring xDD and COSMOS as user-facing tools for document search and discovery.
+We received valuable feedback from USGS scientists on these tools including the need for more search capabilities for closely grouped terms, more API documentation and usage examples, abd improved labeling of maps and other broad types of figures.
+We will work to assimilate these suggestions over time to make xDD a more useful service for discovering literature related to critical minerals.

 ![COSMOS UI](./images/cosmos-ui.jpeg) _COSMOS UI for surfacing geologic entities from the scientific literature_

-### xDD / COSMOS feedback

-- The ability to find closely grouped sets of terms (eg. specific processing techniques used on specific minerals)
-- A set of sample Jupyter notebooks for API usage
-- A more user-friendly interface for querying xDD
-- A tool to download the results of API queries in a more scientist-friendly format (csv, excel), rather than JSON
-- COSMOS extractions run on geologically relevant articles outside of the critical-maas dataset
-- Ability to back-reference COSMOS extractions to the source document
-- Specific COSMOS label for maps, or a separate extraction for maps A tool to extract the text from COSMOS table extractions

 ## Geologic unit characterization